rkiddy/WhencePlugin/README.md

 The SpigotPlugin project is a template for creating a new project for the Spigot server implementation for Minecraft.
 It can compile out of box, but will do absolutely nothing without modification.

-**Do not use the me.sgray namespace!
+**Do not use the org.ganymede namespace!
 Change to either use either an email account or domain name that YOU own.**

 ## Motivation